 - Leaders without temperance lose credibility as they rush to judgement, don’t gather relevant data and take uncalculated risks.

 - Collaboration is key to achieving success.
 As a team leader, explain how you foster collaboration.

 - Without collaboration, leaders don’t achieve worthwhile goals because they don’t take advantage of their team’s diverse knowledge, experience, judgement and skills.

 Remember that character can be learned and needs to be practiced in order to be cultivated.
 The key is to create a culture where integrity, honesty, courage, fairness, humility and loyalty are expected, recognized and rewarded.

-If your leadership training program or new hire screening process needs a character overhaul, please give Powers Resource Center a call at powersresourcecenter.com.
+If your leadership training program or new hire screening process needs a character overhaul, please reach out to us at powersresourcecenter.com/contact/.